Metformin

 -

-Easier to maintain calorie deficit without constant hunger
+Easier adherence to calorie control without constant hunger or rebound overeating

 -